neljasonhaw/ReproductionNumber/README.md

 Tidy data MUST NOT HAVE:
 * Any blanks, unless these are true missing data
-* Minimizes the use of special characters
+* Too many special characters, unless absolutely necessary
-* Have merged cells ANYWHERE - merged cells are good visually but not for analysis
+* Merged cells ANYWHERE - merged cells may be good visually but not for analysis
 * colors to identify variables - these must be defined as a new column (variable), as colors cannot be read into analysis

 For example, say we have five COVID-19 confirmed cases, and our raw data looks something like this on a spreadsheet: